 I could tell my mother felt a little sorry for us but when her sister spoke, it was law.

 That night, bundled into bunk beds lining the walls of the tiny bedrooms, we snickered and snorted as we laughed about Dave’s misfortune.
 But later, after it got quiet, every crease in my sleeping bag felt like a slimy bloodsucker.
-In the morning I checked beneath my bed before making a dash for the door, sure that a sneaky leech was right behind me, ready to pounce.
+In the morning I checked beneath my bed before making a dash for the kitchen, sure that a sneaky leech was right behind me, ready to pounce.

 After breakfast, true to her word, my aunt glared until we walked to the river with reluctant steps, each trying to let the others go first.
 She followed, herding the stragglers and holding the salt shaker.